 Given the fact that recruiters play a limited role in the job search process for most attorneys, they need to look for ways to network themselves and do so rapidly.
 This is especially true if an attorney is coming out of law school and looking for an immediate job.
 This is also especially true if an attorney is relocating to another city where he or she does not know anyone.
 Finally, this is especially true for most attorneys because they are so concerned and concentrated on the mechanics of what they do that they do not have the time to network at all.
 When they are looking for a new job they need to establish an immediate network.

-Another company I know of to help attorneys establish these networks is LawCrossing (https://www.lawcrossing.com/).
+One company I know of to help attorneys establish these networks is LawCrossing.
 This company undertakes the massive task of monitoring the hiring needs of every law firm and corporation in the United States.
-This company, too, has undertaken a massive effort.
+This company has undertaken a massive effort.
 The work it does is profound, and there are consistently more than 50,000 jobs on the site.

 Despite my best efforts with BCG Attorney Search, I must admit that nothing can take the place of you doing good old-fashioned networking to establish your value and assist you in getting a job.
 A legal recruiter has a place in all this; however, you do too.
-Targeted marketing companies like Legal Authority and job boards like LawCrossing have a place in this; however, you do too.
+Job boards like LawCrossing have a place in this; however, you do too.
 Over time, a good attorney needs to develop strong networks.
-Without these networks you are going to face obstacles to getting a job.
+Without these networks, you are going to face obstacles to getting a job.

 The Importance of Networking to Keeping a Job Inside a Law Firm